claremacrae/obsidian-repos-downloader/README.md

                         already exist. (default: . which means "current working directory")
   -l LIMIT, --limit LIMIT
-                        Limit the number of plugin and theme repos that will be downloaded.
+                        Limit the number of plugin, theme and snippet repos that will be downloaded.
 This is useful when testing the script.
 0 (zero) means "no limit".
+Note: the count currently includes any repos already
+                        downloaded.(default: 0)
-Note: the count currently includes any repos already downloaded.(default: 0) -n, --dry-run         Print out the commands to be executed, but do no run them.
+  -n, --dry-run         Print out the commands to be executed, but do no run
+                        them.
 This is useful for testing.
 Note: it does not print the directory-creation commands, just the git ones
-  -t [{plugins,themes,all}], --type [{plugins,themes,all}]
+  -t [{plugins,themes,snippets,all}], --type [{plugins,themes,snippets,all}]
-                        The type of repositories to download: plugins, themes or both. (default: all) --group-by-user       Put each repository in a sub-folder named for the GitHub user.
+                        The type of repositories to download: plugins, themes, snippets or all. (default: all) --group-by-user       Put each repository in a sub-folder named for the GitHub user.
 For example, the plugin
                         "https://github.com/phibr0/obsidian-tabout" would be